Chronic Inflammation: How Fish Oil May Help

 Sometimes, however, the normal inflammatory process gets out of control, and the problem persists.

-Today, I am going to explain how healthy inflammation occurs, what happens when it gets out of control, and how fish oil and aspirin can help?
+Today, I will explain how healthy inflammation occurs, what happens when it gets out of control, and how fish oil and aspirin can help.

-Let’s jump in by learning how healthy inflammation occurs following an injury such as a sprained ankle.
+Let’s learn how healthy inflammation occurs following an injury such as a sprained ankle.

 When you sprain your ankle, you damage the tissues, such as the ligaments that support the joint.